-- (a) May be required to relinquish any department badge, identification, assigned weapons and any other department equipment. - (b) Shall be required to continue to comply with all policies and lawful orders of a supervisor. - (c) May be temporarily reassigned to a different shift, generally a normal business-hours shift, during the investigation.
+- (a) No officer shall wear the uniform, be armed, or carry his/her identification card. - (b) May be required to relinquish any department badge, identification, assigned weapons and any other department equipment. - (c) Shall be required to continue to comply with all policies and lawful orders of a supervisor. - (d) May be temporarily reassigned to a different shift, generally a normal business-hours shift, during the investigation.
 The employee may be required to remain available for contact at all times during such shift, and will report as ordered.